alseambusher/crontab-ui/README.md

 ![flow](http://alseambusher.github.io/files/flow.gif)

 1. Easy setup
-2. Easy and safe adding, deleting or pausing jobs.
+2. Safe adding, deleting or pausing jobs.
 Easy to maintain hundreds of jobs.
-3. Backups
+3. Backup your crontabs.
-4. Download and schedule scripts which are online
-5. Manage crontabs on multiple machines easily.
-No SSH, No copy-pasting.

-TODO
-====
+4. Export crontab and deploy on other machines without much hassle.

+Read [this](http://lifepluslinux.blogspot.in/2015/06/crontab-ui-easy-and-safe-way-to-manage.html) to see more details.

+##Setup

+    npm install crontab-ui
+    crontab-ui

+###TODO

-1. Run jobs as different user
+1. Run jobs as different user in one place.
-2. Online backup
+2. Profiling jobs.
-3. Profiling jobs
+3. Logs.
-4. Logs
+4. Importing from existing crontab file.